GEOLOGY 1104 - Geology for Engineers I

 General Course Information

-Course Code GEOLOGY 1104 Course Geology for Engineers I Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Incompatible GEOLOGY 1100 Restrictions Available to B Eng (Civil & Struct), B Eng (Civil & Eng) & B Eng (Mining) & B.Eng (Chemical) & B. Mathematical & Computer Sciences students only Course Description This is an introductory course on mineralogy, the major rock groups, plate tectonics and the major geological processes, geophysics, structural geology, the fundamentals of ore deposit geology and metallic and non-metallic exploration.
+Course Code GEOLOGY 1104 Course Geology for Engineers I Coordinating Unit School of Earth and Environmental Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Incompatible GEOLOGY 1100 Restrictions Available to B Eng (Civil & Struct), B Eng (Civil & Eng) & B Eng (Mining) & B.Eng (Chemical) & B. Mathematical & Computer Sciences students only Course Description This is an introductory course on mineralogy, the major rock groups, plate tectonics and the major geological processes, geophysics, structural geology, the fundamentals of ore deposit geology and metallic and non-metallic exploration.
 The geology of energy deposits (coal, oil shale, petroleum, hot dry rock and uranium) and environmental matters associated with mining will also be dealt with.
 There will be laboratory-based practicals introducing identification of minerals and rocks, geophysical site investigations, and practicals based on case studies.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesAfter completing Geology for Engineers I, students should be able to:

 1. Understanding of basic geological and geophysical concepts and terminology.

 2. Basic understanding of geological/geophysical reports.